HIOTio/HIOTProto/specification.md

 }
 ```

 Health Messages: H Topic
 ------------------------
+Health message ("h/<device_path>"), are periodically sent from devices to the platform and contain summary information on the device resources (e.g. memory usage, disk I/O and free space and/or the output from commands like "top" etc.)

+The platform may also poll a particular device (e.g. before deploying additional roles) by publishing on the topic "H/<device_path>"

 Health messages are designed to inform the platform of the current state
 of each device in terms of storage, memory, network and CPU utilisation.